necro-mantic/necro-mantic/README.md

 Do NOT copy my **shading** i seeenn alot of people tryunf too,, (except for my cool dude @Printerbattle, my shading was inspired by them)

-Small inspo are okay!! big inspo are up for an execution for me
+Small inspo are okay!! big inspo are up for an execution from me

 Iwecare/caution